marvinborner/bruijn/readme.md

 Generally the decimal representation is only syntactic sugar for a lambda calculus encoding.
-The default base is balanced ternary because it's a great compromise between performance and size (according to [\[1\]](#References)).
-The currently supported base suffixes are 't' for balanced ternary (default), 'b' for binary and 'u' for unary (church-encoded).
+The default base is balanced ternary because it’s a great compromise between performance and size (according to [\[1\]](#References)).
+The currently supported base suffixes are ‘t’ for balanced ternary (default), ‘b’ for binary and ‘u’ for unary (church-encoded).

-You don't have to care about the internals too much though as long as you use the included operations from the standard library (`std/Number/`).
+You don’t have to care about the internals too much though as long as you use the included operations from the standard library (`std/Number/`).
 The REPL even tries its best at displaying decimal numbers directly for expressions that look like numbers.